rickbeeloo/sassy-py-test/README.md

 Usage: sassy <COMMAND>

 Commands:
-  search  Default search behavior crispr  CRISPR-specific search with PAM and edit-free region query   Search multiple queries from a FASTA file against a target FASTA file help    Print this message or the help of the given subcommand(s)
+  search  Search a single sequence or multi-fasta in a multi-fasta text crispr  CRISPR-specific search with PAM and edit-free region help    Print this message or the help of the given subcommand(s)

 Options: